 Getting Started

-Transmog transforms complex nested data structures into flat, tabular formats while preserving relationships between parent and child records.
-Perfect for:
+Transmog transforms nested data structures into flat, tabular formats while preserving relationships between parent and child records.

 Installation